 As a dentist, Dr. Conditt knows that he cannot fully diagnose a sleep and breathing disorder, but he can identify those that are CPAP intolerant.
 He understands that CPAP therapy is the “gold standard” of sleep apnea treatment and always follows the guidelines set up by the 2006 American Academy of Sleep Medicine’s “Practice Parameters with Oral Appliances and the Treatment of Sleep Apnea.”

 He primarily uses oral appliance therapy to help patients with TMJ problems as well as mild to moderate obstructive sleep apnea, including those who have not found success with a CPAP or corrective surgery.
+We are also able to help facilitate sleep testing for patients that suspect they have Obstructive Sleep Apnea as well as guide them to PAP therapy if deemed appropriate.

-Dr. Conditt will never begin treatment on a patient without a current sleep test unless it has been authorized by a physician’s office.
+Dr. Conditt will never begin OSA treatment on a patient without a current sleep test unless it has been authorized by a physician’s office.
 Patients must sign an affidavit to CPAP intolerance and have a prescription for an oral appliance from their doctor in order to be treated.
 Communication between Dr. Conditt and a patient’s doctor will be constant and open, and treatment updates will always be promptly given upon request.

 How We Treat: